Class A (novel): Plot

-CHERUB agents Kerry, Nicole, Kyle, and James are sent on a mission to infiltrate the drug gang KMG, led by criminal Keith Moore.
+CHERUB agents James, Kerry, Kyle and Nicole are sent on a mission to infiltrate the drug gang KMG, led by criminal Keith Moore.
 The group attempts to befriend Moore's four children to attempt to gather evidence against KMG.
 James has the most success, becoming friends with Keith's youngest son Junior and begins delivering cocaine to KMG's customers.
 Meanwhile, Nicole begins dating Junior and they take a large amount of cocaine, nearly killing Nicole and resulting in her expulsion from CHERUB.

 Kerry discovers KMG's cocaine processing location, and MI5 set up surveillance on it, resulting in the capture and imprisonment of many of KMG's senior members, but not Keith Moore.
-Moore invites James and Junior to come with him to Miami, intending to settle all his accounts and have some final time with Junior before escaping from the UK to avoid imprisonment.
-Before James leaves, he finds out that Lauren hit instructor Norman Large with a shovel while doing Basic Training.
-She is forced to wait 2 months until she can restart basic training.
-James goes on the trip with Junior and Keith, but KMG's drug supplier, the Peruvian Lambayeke cartel, attempts to rob Moore.
-James kills a man and escapes, but Junior becomes badly injured, while Moore is captured and imprisoned by the police.
-KMG is destroyed, so the agents return to campus.
+Moore invites James and Junior to come with him to Miami, intending to settle his accounts before going into hiding to avoid imprisonment.
+Before James leaves, he is sent back to campus for a hacking course, where he finds out that Lauren hit instructor Norman Large with a shovel while during basic training.
+Lauren is forced to wait 3 months until she can restart basic training and is punished with ditch-digging duty in the meantime.

+In Miami, men from KMG's drug supplier, the Peruvian Lambayeke cartel, attempt to rob Moore.
+James is forced to kill one of the gunmen to escape and alerts the authorities.
+Moore is extradited back to the UK to face trial, while the remnants of KMG are also arrested.
 After the end of the mission, James and Kerry begin dating.